 Shave soap allows you to build an incredible, luxurious lather.
 You would not believe the way this stuff feels on your skin.
 The slickness is unparalleled.
 The glide is unreal.
 Unlike shaving cream or shave butter, a good shave soap is specifically designed for use with a safety razor.
 The difference between shave soap and the other options is a difference you can feel, both during and after your shave.
 It leaves you with smooth, supple skin.
 It cleans easily with water and a towel, unlike messy canned creams and thick shave butters.
 And maybe best of all, a single puck of shave soap can will last way longer than a tube of butter or can of cream.
 For instance, this Omega Shave Soap And Brush Deal will get you up to 100 shaves with one soap puck!

 The biggest difference between shave soap, canned shaving cream, and shave butter is that shave soap is the superior option if you want a close, comfortable shave, moist skin, and no irritation.
 Still not convinced?
-Then why not try some of Our Shave Products and find out for yourself?
+Then why not try some of Our Shave Club and find out for yourself?
 I promise your face won’t regret it.